thondascully/optimal-keyboard-layout/README.md

 # optimal keyboard layout: how to maximize typing speed by minimizing keystroke count

-> this program accounts for the user's natural finger positioning, the keys that each finger is in charge of, and the keys that the user feels most comfortable pressing.
+> this program accounts for the user's natural finger positioning, the keys that each finger is in charge of, and the keys that the user feels most comfortable pressing. to skip vocabulary and jump to how this program works, [click here](#how-to-maximize-typing-speed-by-minimizing-keystroke-count-using-the-aforementioned-typing-patterns)

-### what is _natural finger positioning_?
+### what is '_natural finger positioning_'?
 your fingers' natural positioning on the keyboard are the 10 keys that each of your fingers (assuming 10) lays on while inactive (not typing).

 for people who learned to type in a strict environment (or using a website like [typing.com](https://www.typing.com)), your natural positioning may be the home row (the middle row that starts with `a` and ends with `l`), excluding your thumbs on the space bar of course.